Skip to Main Content

 They do this by “raising interest rates to cool demand and bring prices back into better balance,” she concludes.
 And this is what the FOMC has been up to — raising rates to try and address high inflation.
 But most Americans, she explains, see the pain before they see the gain.

 Borrowers feel that pain when financing big-ticket items such as new vehicles.
-Lenders have raised rates in response to a higher benchmark rate.
-And these higher rates have, combined with already higher prices, made a challenging environment for many.
+Lenders raised rates over the last few years in response to a higher benchmark rate.
+And these higher rates have, combined with higher prices, made a challenging environment for many.

-In early 2023, new vehicle prices peaked close to $50,000, which, combined with higher rates, made for a steep monthly cost.
+In early 2023, new vehicle prices peaked at close to $50,000, which, combined with higher rates, made for a steep monthly cost.
 Higher levels of inventory and growing vehicle incentives pushed previously high prices down.
-Unless the United Auto Workers strike extends into the fourth quarter, hurting inventory levels, prices are likely to continue shrinking.
+The average new vehicle price in November 2024 was $48,724.

 How much are drivers spending?

 While it’s true that a steep benchmark rate will impact your available rates, it is not all bad news.
-As the FOMC controls inflation, vehicle prices have declined, and there are still ways to save money when financing your vehicle.
+The FOMC has stepped in with a lower base rate, vehicle prices have declined and there are still ways to save money when financing your vehicle.

 Stay up to date on current Federal Reserve news, understand how future changes can impact your budget and compare available loan rates.